Hit07/Child-fever-Analysis/T-Tests & DIstribution/Readme.md

 - `date`: The date of the record.
 - `births`: The number of births in the clinic.
 - `deaths`: The number of deaths in the clinic.
-- `clinic`: The name of the clinic.
+- `clinic`: The name of tgithe clinic.

 ## Methodology